crankyoldgit/IRremoteESP8266/README.md

 This library enables you to **send and receive** infra-red signals on an ESP8266 using Arduino framework (https://github.com/esp8266/Arduino)

+## v2.0.0 Now Available
+Version 2.0 of the library is now available.
+This is a large change to existing versions.
+You will need to change your pre-v2.0 code slightly to work with this version.
+You can read more about the changes on our [wiki](https://github.com/markszabo/IRremoteESP8266/wiki/Upgrading-to-v2.0) page.
+Please [report an issue](https://github.com/markszabo/IRremoteESP8266/issues/new) if you find any problems with the documentation or the library itself.

+## History
-The library was originally based on Ken Shirriff's work (https://github.com/shirriff/Arduino-IRremote/)
+This library was originally based on Ken Shirriff's work (https://github.com/shirriff/Arduino-IRremote/)

 [Mark Szabo](https://github.com/markszabo/IRremoteESP8266) has updated the IRsend class to work on ESP8266 and [Sebastien Warin](https://github.com/sebastienwarin/IRremoteESP8266) the receiving & decoding part (IRrecv class).